sroess/photowebsite/content/projects/portraits.md

 draft = true
 +++

 Portraits are one of the fundamentals of photography.
 Everyone needs a good portrait, whether it's for work, school, or a portfolio.
-Below are a selection of photos I have taken for scholarship students, artists, creative portraits, and self.
+Below are a selection of photos I have taken for scholarship students, artists, creative portraits, and self portraits.

 ---
 ![Feb 2025 Fashion Show 1](/static/images/SR_Feb_FashionShow-1.jpg)